 Fifty years ago, Time magazine turned a small cadre of theologians into unlikely celebrities.
 The Holy Week cover in 1966 asked, in huge provocative font, “Is God Dead?”
 The God-is-dead debate, already a century old (maybe three) and often misunderstood, was suddenly news.

-Ever since, the temptation of many a believer has been to dream of returning to an old cultural unity that would silence the new cacophony of voices, assertions, and dissents that define the 21st century.
+Ever since, the temptation of many a believer has been to dream of returning to an old cultural unity that can silence the new cacophony of voices, assertions, and dissents that define the 21st century.

 “And the universe is real and not a dream, not a manufacture of the senses,” she writes in Holy the Firm (Harper & Row, 1977).
 “Subject may know object, knowledge may proceed, and Holy the Firm is in short the philosopher’s stone.”

-By a kind of ecstatic Neoplatonism, declaring God “footloose and flung,” she melds poetry to prose and reclaims a wholeness available to anyone at the salty foundations of grainy daily existence.
+By a kind of ecstatic Neoplatonism, by declaring God “footloose and flung,” she melds poetry to prose and reclaims a wholeness available to anyone at the salty foundations of grainy daily existence.
 “It is the one glare of holiness: it is bare and unspeakable.”